cvk98/Proxmox-load-balancer/README.md

 Tested on Proxmox Virtual Environment 7.1-10 with 400+ virtual Before using the script, please read the Supplement to the license

+# Changelog:
+<b>0.2.0</b> (20.04.2022)
+1. All comments and messages are translated into English
+2. UTF-8 encoding throughout the document (tested on Ubuntu 20.04)

 **If you have any exceptions, please send them to my email.
 I'll try to help you.**